yangjingqi99/ACM_2022/README.md

-# ACM_2022 code for the paper Generative-based Contrastive model with Semantic Alignment for Zero-shot Learning
+#The code for the paper Generative-based Contrastive model with Semantic Alignment for Zero-shot Learning